A First Timer’s Guide To The Markets of Marrakech

 Tips For Walking Through Moroccan Souks

-Before you embark on your journey through the Moroccan markets of Marrakech, there are a few things to know.
+Before you embark on your journey through the Moroccan markets of Marrakech, there are a few things to know…

 Download Offline Maps Of Marrakech Medina Morocco!

 I always recommend downloading maps offline before any trip, but this is especially true for the Marrakech market.
+There were points were I had ZERO data, in the middle of the souk, without anyone else around.
+This can definitely be kind of unnerving, not really knowing where you are, in dark and ruined alleys.

+I quickly learned from my mistakes and downloaded the maps that night at my hotel.
 Google Maps worked so much better after that.
-Granted it was also our second pass through the market, so we felt a bit more comfortable walking through.
+Granted it was also my second pass through the market, so I also felt a bit more comfortable walking through.
+Which brings me to my next tip…

-Go on a walking tour of the markets of Marrakech first if possible!
+Go on a Walking Tour of the Markets of Marrakech First if Possible!

-Our guide also brought us to more remote areas within the alleys that we would never have dared go on our own.
+My guide also brought us to more remote areas within the alleys that I would never have dared go on our own.
+Book a walking tour of Marrakech with Viator.

 The Marrakech Market Seems Bigger Than It Is

-In fact, we walked by the same points of interest several times just in one day in the end.
+For some reason, on Google Maps, the marketplace seems huge.
+I thought there was no way I could walk through it all…. but everything is actually closer than it seemed.
+In fact, I walked by the same points of interest several times just in one day in the end.

 Don’t Be Afraid When You Get Lost, It Will Happen